kibitan/setup_mac/README.md

       - remove items from the trash after 30 days - enable
       - keep folders on top: in windows when sorting by name - enable
       - when perfoming a search - current folder
+ - Select "List View" and Press "Command + J" to open View Options
+   - check "Calculate All Sizes" and click "Use as Defaults"
  - View
    - Show Preview
    - Show Path Bar